wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/6-task-panes.md

 ## Summary

-In this unit, you'll learn how you can use task panes in Outlook add-ins and how to store user settings for use across devices.
+In this unit, you learned how you can use task panes in Outlook add-ins and how to store user settings for use across devices.